Devolved-AI/Swap/README.md

 ## Functionality:

+1. Users can wrap native tokens to wrapped tokens at a 1:1 ratio
+2. Users can unwrap wrapped tokens back to native tokens at a 1:1 ratio
-1. Allows users to swap between two tokens.
+3. Allows users to swap between two tokens.
-2. Enables users to add liquidity by depositing both tokens.
+4. Enables users to add liquidity by depositing both tokens.
-3. Allows liquidity providers to remove their liquidity and receive tokens back.
+5. Allows liquidity providers to remove their liquidity and receive tokens back.

 ## Security Features: